aalejandromr/Sprint-Challenge--JavaScript/README.md

 2. What is the difference between a function and a method?

+` A function returns a value and a method does not `

 3. What is closure?

+`A closure is the abstraction of variables within the scope`

 4. Describe the four rules of the 'this' keyword.

+`this keyword can be explicity, implicity, global or binded.`

 5. Why do we need super() in an extended class?

+`to call the constructor of the parent class`

 ## Project Set up